-AWD-1KUCAV was preparing for the 2015 VJ Day Parade in Beijing.
+A PLAAF WD-1KUCAV was taking off.
 This medium altitude long endurance (MALE) UCAV similar to American MQ-1 Predator has been developed by the 611 Institute/CAC/GAAC since 2005 known as Wing Loong I/Pterosaur I. First flight took place in October 2007.
 It features a head bulge which houses a SATCOM antenna, which allows the UCAV to communicate with the ground control station via a satellite, a communication relay UAV, or direct signal transmission.
 An EO turret (Loong Eye?) housing FLIR/TV/laser range finder/laser designator is mounted under its nose for tracking and locking on ground targets in poor weather conditions.
 As the result the UCAV can not only direct the missiles launched by itself, but also guide the PGMs launched by other aircraft or by the ground force.
 It is powered by a 100hp ROTAX 914 piston engine.
 The UCAV normally carries two KD-10 laser guided ATGMs as its primary weapon.
-It can also carry two PL-90 IR guided AAMs against slow moving aerial targets such as helicopters.
 In 2012 UAE was believed to have become the first foreign customer of Wing Loong I. Saudi Arabia is also believed to have acquiredWing Loong I in 2014, armed with BA-7/KD-10 ATGMs.One was lost over Yemen in September 2016.More Wing Loong Is were produced for new foreign customers.
 Two were reportedly delivered to Kazakhstan in March 2016.
 Pakistani AF is also believed to have been evaluating Wing Loong during mid-2016.
-Other countries operating the UCAV include Egypt, which acquired a few Wing Loong Is in 2016.An image taken during the SCO Peace Mission 2014 military exercise confirmed thatthe UCAV calledWD-1K/GJ-1 has been in service with PLAAF Flight Test & Training Base as its first operational UCAV (S/N 76x2x).
+Other countries operating the UCAV include Egypt, which acquired a few Wing Loong Is in 2016.An image taken during the SCO Peace Mission 2014 military exercise confirmed thatthe UCAV calledWD-1K/GJ-1 has been in service with PLAAF Flight Test & Training Base as its first operational UCAV (S/N 76x2x, 78x9x).
 Some specifications: weight 1,100kg, max speed 280km/hr, range 4,000km, endurance 20hr, service ceiling 5,000m, weapon load 200kg.
 It was first unveiled in September 2015 that a bigger and more powerful variant called Wing Loong II (WD-2K?) is currently under development at the 611 Institute.
 It is powered by a new turboprop engine (WJ-9?
 456kW) and can carry up to 12 ATGMs.
 Its MTOW is 4,200kg, max external load is 480kg, max speed is 370km/hr, ceiling is 9,000m, endurance is 20hr.
 The UCAV also has an SAR radar installed in its nose for acquiring ground target in poor weather conditions.
-The latest news indicated that the maiden flight of the 01 prototype took place on February 27, 2017.
-Wing Loong II wasspeculatedto have been ordered by both PLAAF as well as by Saudi Arabia (300?).
+The maiden flight of the 01 prototype took place on February 27, 2017.
+Wing Loong II wasspeculatedto have been ordered by PLAAF, Saudi Arabia (300?), Egypt and possibly by UAE.
+The latest images (December 2017) indicated that Wing Long II has been undergoing weapon integration tests by launching various GPS/laser/IR guided air-to-air, air-to-surface missiles and bombs.

 Besides Wing Loong, another long-range semi-stealth UAV called EA-03has been developed by 611 Institute and GAAC.
 This large UAV features a